joongsan/VendingMachine/README.md

 The Vending Machine project is a simple implementation of a vending machine system.
 It allows users to interact with the vending machine, make purchases, and manage the inventory.

+## Assumptions
+Assumptions are located within `Plan of attack.docx` file

 ## Features

 - Initialize the vending machine with predefined items and quantities.